troystribling/BlueCap/README.md

   * [Characteristic Write](#central_characteristic_write): Write a characteristic value to a connected Peripheral.
   * [Characteristic Read](#central_characteristic_read): Read a characteristic value from a connected Peripheral.
   * [Characteristic Update Notifications](#central_characteristic_update): Subscribe to characteristic value updates on a connected Peripheral.
-4. [PeripheralManager](#peripheral): The BlueCap PeripheralManager implementation replaces [CBPeripheralManagerDelegate](https://developer.apple.com/library/prerelease/ios/documentation/CoreBluetooth/Reference/CBPeripheralManagerDelegate_Protocol/index.html#//apple_ref/occ/intf/CBPeripheralManagerDelegate) protocol implementations with with a Scala futures interface using [SimpleFutures](https://github.com/troystribling/SimpleFutures).
+4. [PeripheralManager](#peripheral): The BlueCap PeripheralManager implementation replaces [CBPeripheralManagerDelegate](https://developer.apple.com/library/prerelease/ios/documentation/CoreBluetooth/Reference/CBPeripheralManagerDelegate_Protocol/index.html#//apple_ref/occ/intf/CBPeripheralManagerDelegate) protocol implementations with with a Scala Futures interface using [SimpleFutures](https://github.com/troystribling/SimpleFutures).
   * [PowerOn/PowerOff](#peripheral_poweron_poweroff): Detect when the bluetooth transceiver is powered on and off.
   * [Add Services and Characteristics](#peripheral_add_characteristics): Add services and characteristics to a Peripheral application.
   * [Advertising](#peripheral_advertising): Advertise a Peripheral application.